Amiya0304/Object-Detection/README.md

 # Object-Detection
 This project is used to detect objects in real time.
-It has been developed using the OpenCV library in Python.
+This is developed using the OpenCV library in Python.